Cherokee Veterans Community

 Tim rapidly found out there was a great need for this type of service not only for him but for all veterans, so with his needs in mind, and the needs of other veterans on his heart he started his search for the answers.
 What he found through much prayer was that he was being called to start a veteran’s ministry that could positively affect a veteran’s lives and the lives of their family.

-Tim approached people in his church (First Baptist Church Woodstock) and after telling his story and desires to pastors and others where he was directed to Neil Brown (the congregational care pastor).
+Tim approached his church, First Baptist Church Woodstock, and after telling his story and desires to Neil Brown (the congregational care pastor).
 Tim was encouraged by Neil to not only move forward with the dream he had but to lead it.
-Tim accepted the challenge of leadership but he felt it was even more important to yield to God’s leadership and direction.
-So he has.
+Tim accepted the challenge of leadership and yielded himself to God’s leadership and direction.